-Increasing numbers of older people are turning to equity release as a way of raising much-need funds for their retirement.
+Increasing numbers of over 55’s are turning to equity release as a way of raising much-need funds for their retirement.

 Equity release allows people to draw on their home’s value without having to move, but any money unlocked this way must be repaid with interest after you die or need long-term care.
 Conditions of such schemes vary and they carry fees.
 It allows you to release equity in your home to fund changes or pay care bills and stay in it at the same time.

 There are two types of equity release product, a lifetime mortgage, or home reversion plan.
 Both have their pros and cons, but both mean you can stay in the home until you pass away, at which point the property is usually sold to clear the loan.